ICanBoogie/ICanBoogie/README.md

 component configurations; paths to locale message catalogs; and paths to modules.

 To participate in the _auto-config_ process, packages define a "icanboogie.json" file matching the [icanboogie-schema.json](auto-config/icanboogie-schema.json) schema.
-A "icanboogie.json" file can also be defined at the root of the application, beside the "composer.json" file.
+This file can also be defined at the root of the application, beside the "composer.json" file, if the application provides its own configuration, locale messages or modules.

 The _auto-config_ file is generated after the autoloader is dumped, during the [`post-autoload-dump`](https://getcomposer.org/doc/articles/scripts.md) emitted by [Composer][].